Brown Lip Contour 101: Your Step-by-Step Guide

 You don’t have to spend a lot to start experimenting with lip contour.
 There are some fantastic, affordable options that deliver great results.
 A cult favorite for a reason is the NYX Professional Makeup Slim Lip Pencil in Espresso.
 It’s a rich brown that works for many skin tones and has a smooth application.
 Exploring budget-friendly lip combos is a great way to try out different shades and see what you love without making a big financial commitment.
 These pencils are perfect for practicing your technique and building your confidence.

-Picks Worth the Splurge
+Luxury Picks That Are Worth the Splurge

 If you’re ready to invest in a liner you’ll reach for daily, there are some beautiful luxury options out there.
 Brands like Glossier, Ami Colé, and Tower28 offer liners with sophisticated formulas and unique shades.
 These products often feature long-wearing, smudge-proof formulas and premium, skin-loving ingredients.
 When you’re willing to spend a bit more, you’re often paying for advanced formulation and exceptional performance that can make application feel even more seamless.
 You can find some of the best brown lip liners tested and recommended by beauty editors if you're looking for a truly top-tier product.